pual/couchbase-mobile-portal/md-docs/ready/training/06-adding-security.md

 ## Conclusion

 Well done!
-You have implemented all the access rules for List documents.
-You can find the complete sync function in the project folder.
+You've completed this lesson on adding authentication, writing a sync function and adding database encryption.
 Feel free to share your feedback, findings or ask any questions on the forums.